tnat1031/pandoc_resume/markdown/resume.md

     As a member of the Connectivity Map [(CMap)](http://clue.io) and [PRISM](http:theprismlab.org) team within the Broad’s Cancer Program, I serve as a lead data analyst and manage a team of computational biologists and software engineers on biomedical research projects utilizing data from the high-throughput [L1000 gene expression](https://clue.io/connectopedia/what_is_l1000) and [PRISM cell viability](http:theprismlab.org) assays.
 Responsibilities and achievements include:

-    * Manage a team of analysts and software engineers around analysis strategy and execution, data infrastructure, and team and personal goal-setting.
+    * Construct and manage a team of analysts and software engineers around analysis strategy and execution, data infrastructure, and team and personal goal-setting.

     * Serve as a mentor in Broad's Cancer Program 'Boot Camp' to help on-board new trainees and familiarize them with some of the institute's computational resources, including CMap and PRISM.